 The inspired writings and commentaries by these philosophers, poets, and artists represents much of the work that we today identify as the embodiment of their rich culture.
 Their careful expression of their inner experiences produced a unique and highly refined organization of a number of strands of Tantrism existing in India from ancient times.

-The fundamental philosophical assertion of Kashmir Shaivism is that our existence is nothing but the boundless energy of Consciousness.
+The fundamental philosophical assertion of Kashmir Śaivism is that our existence is nothing but the boundless energy of Consciousness.
 It is a celebration of the creative power in every individual and the recognition of every person's power of free choice.

-There are articles and videos of lectures on a variety of topics in Kashmir Shaivism by Professor Alexis Sanderson, a leading Sanksrit scholar, in the Publications section of the Institute for Śaiva and Tantric Studies website.
+There are articles and videos of lectures on a variety of topics in Kashmir Śaivism by Professor Alexis Sanderson, a leading Sanksrit scholar, in the Publications section of the Institute for Śaiva and Tantric Studies website.

-Śaktism is famous for its multiplicity of yoginis and Goddess names and forms, such as Kali, Tara, Saraswati, Mahalaksmi, Tripurasundarī, etc. Yet all these Goddess names and forms are understood to be aspects of the one supreme dynamic principle of the universe, in its various active and creative manifestations.
+Śaktism is famous for its multiplicity of yoginis and Goddess names and forms, such as Kali, Tara, Saraswati, Mahalaksmi, and Tripurasundarī.
+Yet all these Goddess names and forms are understood to be aspects of the one supreme dynamic principle of the universe, in its various active and creative manifestations.
 As Swamiji states: “There is only one Goddess, and she has many moods.”
 The famous Śrī Vidyā commentator, Bhāskararāya also explains: “Whatever form of a particular goddess appears, even if it is differently known, is in reality only Her (the Supreme Śakti).”

 On an individual level, Swamiji explains that the Goddess takes the form of the Kundalini energy with its three-fold respiratory process.
-Prana-kundalini is responsible for the physical manifestation of our bodies.
-Citta-kundalini is responsible for the fluctuation of our mind and emotions.
-And, para-kundalini is the breath of life, our spiritual essence.
+Prana-kundalini is responsible for the physical manifestation of our bodies; Citta-kundalini is responsible for the fluctuation of our mind and emotions; and para-kundalini is the breath of life, our spiritual essence.
 In the Śakta Śaivism of the Trika system, these are identified respectively with the Goddesses, Aparā, Parāparā and Parā.
 In the Śakta Śaivism of the Śrī Vidyā lineage, this three-fold respiratory process of the universe is represented in the structure of the Śrī Chakra yantra, its three-part Vidyā mantra, and the Goddess Tripurasundarī, The Beautiful Mistress of the Three Cities.

 While Śaktism emphasizes the world view that everything is the manifestation of dynamic energy and the worship of the Goddess, Śakta tantrism employs esoteric tantric technology in its spiritual disciplines (sādhana) with the purpose of attaining liberation through the experience of direct personal insight—through direct contact and merging with the Goddess.
-The emphasis in Śakta tantrism is upon ritual practice, (pūja sacrifice), coupled with internal contemplative focus, to bring about an experiential awareness of all ‘exterior’ and ‘inner’ experience as one.
-The ‘outer’ puja ritual is coupled with the ‘inner’ tantric contemplations with an attitude of grateful generosity or sacrifice.
-In Śakta tantric practice, we offer our actions, our thoughts, our awareness back into the flow of energies, merging ourselves in connection with these energies and become aware of the totality of our experience.
+The emphasis in Śakta tantrism is upon ritual practice (pūjā), coupled with internal contemplative focus, to bring about an experiential awareness of all ‘exterior’ and ‘inner’ experience as one.
+The ‘outer’ pūjā ritual is coupled with the ‘inner’ tantric contemplations with an attitude of grateful generosity or sacrifice.
+In Śakta tantric practice, we offer our actions, our thoughts, our awareness back into the flow of energies, merging ourselves with these energies, and becoming aware of the totality of our experience.

-The tantric techniques employed in the tradition emphasize energetic initiation (dikśa) by a guru, kundalini yoga meditation upon the chakras and channels to awaken the subtle body, installation of the divine energies upon the individual body in a ritual process called nyāsa to bring about a re-cognition of our individual energetic being as one with the Goddess, the practice of mudrās to bring about the experience of the flow of energies, the repetition of mantras, sonic forms of the Goddess, and the focus upon yantras or mandalas, geometric forms of the Goddess.
+The tantric techniques employed in the tradition emphasize energetic initiation (dīkshā) by a guru, kundalini yoga meditation upon the chakras and channels to awaken the subtle body, installation of the divine energies upon the individual body in a ritual process called nyāsa to bring about a re-cognition of our individual energetic being as one with the Goddess, the practice of mudrās to bring about the experience of the flow of energies, the repetition of mantras (sonic forms of the Goddess), and the focus upon yantras or mandalas, geometric forms of the Goddess.
 Further, the tradition emphasizes no distinctions between men and women, or of class and status in initiation or the potential for spiritual development.
-It also often employs the use of controversial activities, such as consuming wine and meat and sexual intercourse.
+It also often employs the use of controversial activities, such as consuming wine and meat, and sexual intercourse.
 All this ritual and contemplative technology is brought into the spiritual discipline for the purpose of gaining direct experiential insight that everything is indeed the non-dual, undifferentiated Breath of God.